hinchley2018/hinchley2018/README.md

 ## 2022 Goals
 ### Professional goals
+- [x] get my first Lead instructor assignment
+- [ ] learn golang by building a API with golang, gin, mongodb hosted in GCP
+- [ ] Learn more / grow depth with cloud agnostic technologies; Docker, kubernetes
 - [ ] be promoted to Senior Developer
+- [ ] Take and pass Az-204 for Azure developers
+- [ ] Take and pass Az-304 for Azure architecture
 - [ ] finish 4 games https://jhinchley.itch.io/ one of them being a mobile app so I learn app store publishing steps
-- [ ] learn golang by building a API with golang, gin, mongodb hosted in GCP
-- [ ] Learn more / grow depth with cloud agnostic technologies; Docker, kafka
-- [ ] get my first Lead instructor assignment
 - [ ] grow LinkedIn followers to 2022
 - [ ] complete 30 day #linkedInHarderMode challenge